Oklahoma Layoffs — July 2005

 | Laufen International | Tulsa | 66 |

-The biggest impact was at Laufen International at its Tulsa facility, reporting 66 affected workers.
+The single largest action involved Laufen International at its Tulsa facility, reporting 66 affected workers.

 Trend & Outlook